Are Children Who Lie, Smarter?

 What do you think?
 Are children who lie, smarter and more successful?
 Where do you as a parent turn to for answers?
 Are you truthful with your kids?
 What kind of advice are you believing as truth?
 Where do parents go to find wisdom in parenting?

-What biblical truths can you find to respond to the above questions and research?
+What biblical truths can you find to respond to the above questions?
 For starters, try Proverbs.
-Who can share some biblical principles with us?
+Who can find some biblical principles?
 How does God feel about this subject?
 (Try Proverbs 6:16-19).
-Share your comments below!

 Ten Ways to Encourage Children, Grandchildren, and Graduates